calebstewart/pwncat/docs/source/api/victim.rst

 To query a list of remote services, you can use the ``pwncat.victim.services`` property.
 This is an iterator yielding each abstracted service object.
 Each object contains a name, description, and state as well as methods for starting, stopping, enabling or disabling the service.
-This functionality obviously depends on you having the correct permission to manage the services, however retrieve the state and list of services should work regardless of your permission level.
+This functionality obviously depends on you having the correct permission to manage the services, however retrieving the state and list of services should work regardless of your permission level.

 .. code-block:: python